BLOGS

 Key Highlights

-• Primary standard: IS 5116 specifies the quality requirements for anhydrous ammonia; IS 6099 covers liquor ammonia (aqueous solution) grades used in industry.
+• Primary quality standard: IS 5116 specifies anhydrous ammonia purity (99.95% minimum); IS 6099 covers liquor ammonia grades used in industry.

-• Regulatory authority: PESO (Petroleum and Explosives Safety Organisation) issues and enforces storage licences for ammonia pressure vessels under the Gas Cylinders Rules 2016.
+• Regulatory authority: PESO issues and enforces storage licences under the Gas Cylinders Rules 2016 — applicable to all significant ammonia storage operations.

-• MSIHC threshold: On-site storage of 150 MT or more of ammonia triggers Major Accident Hazard (MAH) unit designation under MSIHC Rules 1989, requiring emergency planning and public disclosure.
+• MSIHC threshold: On-site storage of 150 MT or more triggers MAH unit designation under MSIHC Rules 1989, requiring emergency planning and public disclosure.

-• Testing intervals: Ammonia cylinders and tonners require hydrostatic testing every 5 years; failure to test is a regulatory violation and a serious safety risk.
+• Testing intervals: Ammonia cylinders and tonners require hydrostatic testing every 5 years; bulk tank inspection schedules are specified in licence conditions.

-• Ammoniagas compliance: All ammonia supplied by Ammoniagas meets applicable IS specifications with batch-specific Certificates of Analysis, and all vessels are maintained under current PESO certification.
+• Ammoniagas compliance: All ammonia supplied by Ammoniagas meets applicable IS specifications with batch Certificates of Analysis, and all vessels are maintained under current PESO certification.

 India’s industrial chemical sector operates under one of the most comprehensive hazardous chemical regulatory frameworks in Asia.
-For ammonia — a chemical stored and used by thousands of industries across cold storage, textiles, water treatment, fertiliser, and refrigeration sectors — compliance with the applicable IS (Indian Standards), BIS certification requirements, and PESO licensing is not optional.
-It is a legal obligation that carries serious consequences for non-compliance, ranging from licence cancellation to criminal prosecution under the Environment Protection Act and Explosives Act.
+For ammonia — stored and used by thousands of industries across cold storage, textiles, water treatment, fertiliser, and refrigeration — compliance with applicable IS standards, BIS certification requirements, and PESO licensing is not optional.
+It is a legal obligation that carries serious consequences for non-compliance, ranging from licence cancellation to criminal prosecution under the Environment Protection Act and the Explosives Act 1884.

-This guide is intended as a practical compliance reference for plant managers, EHS (Environment, Health, and Safety) officers, procurement teams, and facility engineers at industrial sites that store or use ammonia in any form.
-Ammoniagas supplies ammonia to hundreds of such facilities across India and has deep operational experience navigating this regulatory landscape.
-All products supplied by Ammoniagas meet applicable IS specifications.
+This guide is written for plant managers, EHS officers, procurement teams, and facility engineers at industrial sites that store or use ammonia in any form.
+Ammoniagas, a division of Jaysons Chemical Industries, supplies ammonia to hundreds of industrial facilities across India and has deep operational experience navigating this regulatory landscape.
+All products supplied by Ammoniagas meet applicable IS specifications, supported by batch-specific Certificates of Analysis.

 1. India’s Regulatory Framework for Ammonia Storage

-Ammonia storage in India is governed by a layered regulatory system involving multiple acts, rules, and standards from different ministries and bodies.
-Understanding how these layers interact is essential for compliance planning.
+Ammonia storage compliance in India involves a layered regulatory system spanning multiple acts, rules, and standards from different central and state authorities.
+Understanding how these layers interact is essential for effective compliance planning — and for avoiding situations where compliance with one regulation inadvertently creates a conflict with another.

 Regulatory LayerInstrumentGoverning BodyPrimary Scope